testit-tms/adapters-java/testit-adapter-selenide/Readme.md

 - `Labels` - tags in the autotest card.
 - `Links` - links in the autotest card.
 - `Step` - the designation of the step.
-- `Classname` - name of the classname.
-- `Namespace` - name of the package.

 Description of methods: